troycomi/intermediate-vim/3_make_table/README.md

 selected.
 You can then use `d` to delete the selected text, `y` to yank it, or `c` to change it, just like in normal mode.

-Exercise 1:
+> __Exercise 1__:
+>

-    Enter visual mode to highlight THIS word (vaw) then delete it
+> Enter visual mode to highlight THIS word (vaw) then delete it
+>

-    Enter visual mode and select from HERE to the end of the line (v$) and yank it Paste the yanked text below this line (p)
+> Enter visual mode and select from HERE to the end of the line (v$) and yank it
+> then paste the yanked text below this line (p)

 ## Introducing visual line mode

 Visual line mode is similar to visual mode, but selects whole lines at a time.
 That's pretty much it.
 You can enter visual line mode with `V` in normal mode.

-Exercise 2:
+> __Exercise 2__:
+>

-    Enter visual line mode and select all 3 lines
+> Enter visual line mode and select all 3 lines.
-    Yank the selected lines
+> Yank the selected lines.
-    Paste them once, what happened?
-Try P instead of p
+> Paste them once, what happened?
+Try P instead of p.

 ## Introducing visual block mode

 Visual block mode is similar to visual mode, but selects a rectangular block of text.
 You can enter visual block mode with `C-v` in normal mode.
 You can then move the cursor around to select text.
 You can even use `o` to take control of the opposite corner of the block.

     Exercise 3:

-    Enter visual block mode and highlight the entire grid below, Next try highlighting just the 2nd column.
+    Enter visual block mode and highlight the entire grid below.
+    Next try highlighting just the 2nd column.
     Finally try deleting the 3rd column.